Step-by-Step Instructions

 - Vacuum cleaner

-- Ladder for high areas
+- Ladder (for high repairs or cleaning)

 Best Practices